pure-english/pure-english.github.io/docs/writs/the-great-dictator/index.md

 Or: *The Last Speech from The Great Strongman*

-One of my favourite monologues of all time.
+One of my most favourite monologues of all time.
 Written in a more liberal Anglish, getting rid of only the French influences, allowing Norse words.

 YouTube link: [https://www.youtube.com/watch?v=w8HdOHrc3OQ][yt]